dfsp-spirit/libfs/README.md

 See the [examples directory](./examples/) for some programs which use the library.
 The example above is a minimal version of the [read_curv example](./examples/read_curv/read_curv.cpp).

+### Building your programs

-Compilation instructions for g++ 9.3 and clang are at the top of each example source file, it should be easy to adapt them for your favorite C++ compiler.
+Compilation instructions for g++ and clang are at the top of each example source file, it should be easy to adapt them for your favorite C++ compiler.
 If you prefer to build with cmake, have a look at the [CMakeLists.txt file](./CMakeLists.txt) we use to build the unit tests.

+### Official API and Conventions

+Internal functions in `libfs` are prefixed with an underscore.
+You should never call these functions from client code, as they may change without notice between versions.

 ## Development